cscorley/dissertation/chapters/1_introduction/2_motivation.md

 @Rao-etal_2013, we can rely on the source code history itself to build the model without needing to manually adjust model latent variables to account for document changes.
-This gains the benefit of a decrease in model construction and query times, but also could lead to a more reliable model.
+This gains the benefit of a decrease in model construction and query times, could lead to a more reliable model, and  for software maintenance tasks removes the need for custom implementations of complex topic modeling algorithms.

 The key intuition to this approach is that a topic model algorithm such as latent Dirichlet allocation can *infer* any given document's topic proportions